tylerthejester/Real-Time-Bus-Tracker/README.md

 ### Improvements

-• Changed the theme to back for accessibility <br />
+• Changed to the dark theme for accessibility <br />
 • Added a "Guide" button to show how to test the tracker

 ## How to run